slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-18/packetizer_raw_output.md

 Revise the wording in Section 18 to clarify that the permissibility of a UDP Length and IP payload length mismatch is context-specific and does not override specific requirements such as those in ROHC profiles.

+**Severity:** Low
+  *Basis:* The issue is principally an editorial ambiguity that could mislead implementers, though it does not constitute a normative error.

+**Confidence:** High

 ---

 ## Report 2: 9868-18-2